 It seemed so innocent at first.

-It was like a casual conversation over coffee with an old friend.
-It didn’t mean anything.
+Like a casual conversation over coffee with an old friend, it didn’t mean anything.
 This relationship wouldn’t go anywhere it shouldn’t go.

 But an innocent conversation leads to the what-ifs and the if-onlys and the I-should’ves.